-Boston was a few days ago and I had a decent race (3:00:26) placing me 4th in my age group.
-It was somewhere between my PR of 2:53 and my PW.
-I am experienced enough to know that being objective and finding success in the experience is important: I qualified for Boston, I got to the start healthy, I finished strong, 3:00:26 is a great time for a 47 year old female, placing 4th in age group is amazing, and although I am sore today, I do not have any injuries.
-I celebrate ALL of this.
-I KNOW those things but I also know that my 2019 Boston time does not reflect my fitness.
+In 2019 I had a decent race at Boston running 3:00:26 and placing 4th in my age group.
+It was somewhere between my PR of 2:53 and my PW (personal worst!).
+I am experienced enough to know that being objective and finding success in the experience is important: I qualified for Boston, I got to the start healthy, I finished strong, 3:00:26 is a great time for a 47 year old female, placing 4th in age group is amazing, and although I was sore immediately after, I didn’t have any injuries.
+I celebrated ALL of this.
+I KNEW those things but I also knew that my 2019 Boston time didn’t reflect my fitness.

-And although I had a decent race that I can celebrate, I can also feel IT already.
-I am a bit moody, teary, and unsettled.
-I ran 1,110 miles in preparation for Boston (beginning 1/1/19).
+And although I had a decent race that I celebrated, I could feel IT already.
+I was a bit moody, teary, and unsettled.
+I ran 1,110 miles in preparation for that Boston (beginning 1/1/19).
 I had a couple of 100+ mile weeks, and numerous weeks I ran doubles.
 I gave up fun races and activities.
 I tried to dial in nutrition and focus on recovery.
 Every day I had a goal and purpose.
 Structure.
 Focus.
 Motivation.
 Now what?

-After focusing on training for months, I feel blah.
-I just want to sleep and I do not feel like doing much of anything.
+After focusing on training for months, I felt blah.
+I just wanted to sleep and I didn’t feel like doing much of anything.
 Although it may not be a clinical diagnosis, there are physiological and psychological reasons for post marathon depression.

 How can we combat PMD?
 Here are some suggestions:

 - Write it down (or talk about it).
 Let it out through journaling or talking to a caring friend.

 - Perspective.
 Keep the race in perspective.
 If it didn’t go the way you wanted, think of it as a training run for your next race.